scenariomartin/EnglishWords/words.md

 assignment
-inauguration ,on her father's inauguration day on Jan 20. hire | fire expel v
+inauguration ,on her father's inauguration day on Jan 20. hire | fire expel v task nv ,until then, concentrate on the task in hand.

 coincide  :: 1	    [ˌkəʊɪnˈsaɪd]  ::conform 1